 In this case, the customer enter the funnel in the consideration stage.
 They know they need soap, and prefer products that are branded for men.
 They narrow the category, and Suds successfully stands out among peer products.

-In other words, while the funnel is a helpful framework for ensuring you’re reaching customers across potential paths to purchase, few customer journeys will mirror the funnel—and no two journeys will be exactly the same.
+In other words, while the funnel is a helpful framework to ensure you’re reaching customers across potential paths to purchase, few customer journeys can mirror the funnel—and no two journeys can be exactly the same.